 A buyer’s market occurs when supply exceeds demand.
-To put it another way, real estate inventory is high, there are plenty of homes for sale, but there’s a shortage of interested buyers.
+To put it another way, real estate inventory is high, and there are plenty of homes for sale, but there’s a shortage of interested home buyers.
 These conditions give buyers leverage over sellers because when supply is higher and demand lower, the market is forced to respond.

 In a buyer’s market, real estate prices decrease, and homes linger on the market longer.
-So, sellers must compete with each other in order to attract buyers.
+So, sellers must compete with each other in order to attract potential buyers.
 Typically, sellers will drop their asking prices to gain an advantage in the market.
 Furthermore, they are much more willing to negotiate offers to prevent buyers from walking away.

 Tips For Buyers

 During a buyer’s market, it’s best to take your time because there’s less of a concern about losing out on a property you’re interested in.

 See as many properties as possible before making an offer.
-Knowing what’s available on the market is highly beneficial because it will not only help you ensure that you find your ideal home but also afford you a greater ability to negotiate price.
+Knowing what’s available on the market is highly beneficial, because it will not only help you ensure that you find your ideal home but also afford you a greater ability to negotiate price.

 The longer a home has been available, the more power you’ll have negotiating for a lower price.
 Even if you don’t ask to lower the price significantly, you can still negotiate for contingencies, seller concessions and repairs.

 Tips For Sellers

 Since there are more properties for buyers to choose from, you’ll find that they can be pickier.
 You’ll want to do any necessary repairs before putting your home on the market and consider making minor improvements.

 Your marketing will matter even more than it would in a neutral or seller’s market, so make sure you have stellar, professional photos taken of your property.
 If your home will be vacant or your decor is dated, it’s a good idea to hire a stager.
-With the assistance of a professional, you’ll be able to transform your rooms so they look cohesive and polished.
+With the assistance of a professional, you’ll be able to transform your rooms, so they look cohesive and polished.

 What Is A Seller’s Market?